Indicative offer definition:

 A binding obligation or a definite legal, contractual commitment only comes to play when both parties sign any document acting as a definitive agreement, i.e., PSA or Purchase and Sales Agreement.

-An indicative offer is one of the best ways to keep both the buyer and seller on the same page before the transaction is made.
-A potential buyer draws up this term sheet to stand out from other buyers by stating that he/she has the ability to meet any terms/conditions laid down by the seller.
+An indicative offer is one of the best ways to keep the buyer and seller on the same page before the transaction.
+A potential buyer draws up this term sheet to stand out from other buyers by stating that they can meet any terms/conditions laid down by the seller.

 Components Of Indicative Offer